Getting Started

 -

 Use the ImportConnection Mutation to import a connection.
 Replace the token with the Plaid connection token.
-This will start a workflow to ingest the Plaid user's transactions into the Bloom Enablement Services.
+This will start a workflow in the background to ingest the user's transactions into Bloom Enablement Services.

 mutation ImportConnection { importConnection(token: "access-sandbox-faa83ce0-7bb4-4baa-a824-b746d5c99f28") { provider connectionId } }